Machinist X99‑U9 & X99‑V9s Review (2026)

 The Verdict

-“The Machinist X99‑U9 and Machinist X99‑V9s are among the most thoughtfully engineered LGA2011‑3 boards we’ve seen.
-Proper PCIe lane routing, abundant ports, solid component choices, working sleep, sensible firmware defaults, and dozens of small touches place these models a clear step above most budget options.”
+“The Machinist X99‑U9 and X99‑V9s are among the most thoughtfully engineered LGA2011‑3 boards we’ve seen.
+Proper PCIe lane routing, abundant I/O, solid component choices, working sleep, and dozens of small touches put them clearly above most budget options.
+That said, the firmware still needs a bit more polish, and we’d like to see VRM headroom that confidently supports the very highest‑TDP CPUs.
+Even so, they remain a clear step forward versus most of what’s on the market.”

 Written by